LukeTheHecker/LukeTheHecker.github.io/index.md

 ## Contact
 E-mail: [lukas_hecker@web.de](mailto:lukas_hecker@web.de)
 Github: [https://github.com/LukeTheHecker](https://github.com/LukeTheHecker)

 ## Positions
+*08/2023 - today* | Scientific consultant for the Braude College, Israel in cooperation with the McGovern Institute for Brain Research in Boston (MIT).

+*12/2022 - today* | Research officer at an AI startup.

-PhD student working on Machine Learning applied to Inverse Solutions in Electro- and Magnetoencephalography.
+*01/2020 - 12/2022* | PhD student working on Machine Learning applied to Inverse Solutions in Electro- and Magnetoencephalography.
 Scholarship holder of the Institute for Frontier Areas in Psychology and Mental Health.
 Researcher at the University Medical Center, Department for Psychosomatic Medicine and Psychotherapy, Freiburg, Germany.

 ## Education